ProvenanceAnalytics/vis/README.md

 ```
 Next you will want to deploy these changes.
 Before testing we must change a setting.
 Click on the configuration tab and head over to the general configuration tab.
 Click edit and set the timeout to 14 minutes and 59 seconds.
 Save the changes and deploy again.
-Finally test the code and the result should be as such
+Finally, test the code and the result should be as such
 ```
 Test Event Name
 2